ocello3/playground/src/20230315/readme.md

 - init
   - When the status of "scale_1vs2and3" is "init"
 - waiting
-  - When the status of "scale_1vs2and3" is "waiting" or "attack-1" or "sustain_2"
+  - When the status of "scale_1vs2and3" is "waiting" or "attack_1" or "sustain_2"
   - The rate is constant.
 - attack
-  - When the status of "scale_1vs2and3" is "attack"
+  - When the status of "scale_1vs2and3" is "attack_2"
   - Increase the rate
 - release
   - When the status of "scale_1vs2and3" is "release"